1. The Benefits of Gathering Feedback From Students

 In case students missed your discussion on the importance of student feedback, be sure to include the purpose of course evaluations and the value of their responses at the top of your questionnaire.
 Explain how their feedback will help other students, faculty, and the institution overall.

 A course evaluation survey aims to collect actionable feedback you can use to make improvements.
-Asking specific questions yields helpful information you can use to achieve this goal.
-For example, rather than asking, "Did the instructor cover the objectives of this course thoroughly?" you could focus the question on one specific objective at a time.
+Asking specific questions for program evaluation yields helpful information you can use to achieve this goal.
+For example, rather than asking, “Did the instructor cover the objectives of this course thoroughly?” you could focus the question on one specific objective at a time.

 Closed-ended questions have a preselected bank of answers, like multiple choice or true-false questions.
 Open-ended questions allow the respondent to write their own feedback.
 While closed-ended questions make it easy to compare large volumes of data, open-ended questions collect detailed insights and opinions from your students.
 Using a mix of both can help you collect comprehensive feedback in one short, simple survey.